VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 # Debug Operations in Kubernetes

-The Kubernetes `kubectl` command-line tool communicates with the Kubernetes API to perform tasks such as retrieving Pod information, printing logs, and executing container commands.
-In this topic, we'll cover commands that can aid you in debugging your Kubernetes clusters.
+The Kubernetes `kubectl` command-line tool communicates with the Kubernetes API and allows you to interact with and manage your Kubernetes cluster.
+In this topic, we'll cover commands that can aid you in debugging your Pos, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.

-For a list of all `kubectl` commands, see the offical [Kubectl Reference Docs](https://kubernetes.io/docs/reference/kubectl/quick-reference/).
+For a list of all `kubectl` commands, see the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/kubectl/quick-reference/).

 ## List Pod Details

 To list details for the Pods in your cluster, use the `get pods` command. `get pods` returns details such as a Pod's running status, age, and health, allowing you to identify potential issues.

+**Sample command**:

+The following command returns details for Pods in the namespace.
+Include the `--namespace=NAMESPACE` flag to review details about Pods in a specific namespace, or `--all-namespaces` to retrieve information on all Pods across all namespaces.

 ```shell
 kubectl get pods